nLab 2-category equipped with proarrows

 Just as ordinary category theory provides a framework in which one can do “formal mathematics,” one of the (many) purposes of higher category theory is to provide a framework in which one can do formal category theory.
 In particular, many concepts in ordinary category theory can be interpreted internally in a 2-category, in a way which specializes to the original concept in Cat.
 Examples of such concepts include adjunctions, monads, Grothendieck fibrations, Kan extensions, and fully faithful morphisms.

 However, these internalizations are not always “correct” in every 2-category.
-For instance, in the 2-category VCatV Cat of categories enriched in a monoidal category VV, internal adjunctions and monads give the correct notion of VV-adjunction and VV-monad, but internal fully-faithfulness for a VV-functor is weaker than the “correct” notion of VV-fully-faithfulness.
-More technically, in many cases the naive notion of Kan extension is not sufficient and one needs “pointwise” Kan extensions; with some more work these can also be defined in a 2-category, but the resulting notion (though correct in CatCat) is not always correct in VCatV Cat.
+For instance, in the 2-category VCatV Cat of categories enriched in a monoidal category VV, internal adjunctions and monads give the correct notion of a VV-adjunction and a VV-monad, but internal fully-faithfulness for a VV-functor is weaker than the “correct” notion of VV-fully-faithfulness.
+More technically, in many cases the naive notion of a Kan extension is not sufficient and one needs “pointwise” Kan extensions; with some more work, these can also be defined in a 2-category, but the resulting notion (though correct in CatCat) is not always correct in VCatV Cat.

 Furthermore, some concepts of category theory are difficult to interpret at all in a 2-category.
-The notion of limit in ordinary category theory can be interpreted in a 2-category by identifying the limit of a functor DCD\to C as its Kan extension along the unique functor D*D\to *.
-However, in enriched category theory the more important notion is that of weighted limit, and there is no straightforward way to interpret this in VCatV Cat.
+The notion of a limit in ordinary category theory can be interpreted in a 2-category by identifying the limit of a functor DCD\to C as its Kan extension along the unique functor D*D\to *.
+However, in enriched category theory, the more important notion is that of a weighted limit, and there is no straightforward way to interpret this in VCatV Cat.

 What is missing is that the 2-category VCatV Cat doesn’t natively supply any information about the VV-valued hom-functors in a 2-category.
 (In CatCat these hom-functors can be recovered by looking at comma categories, which can be interpreted internally as comma objects—in some sense this is what all the above internalizations are secretly doing.)
-Thus, all of these problems can be remedied by equipping a 2-category with extra structure which describes these hom-functors, or more generally describes a notion of profunctor.
+Thus, all of these problems can be remedied by equipping a 2-category with extra structure which describes these hom-functors, or more generally describes a notion of a profunctor.

 There are several not-quite-equivalent ways to describe this extra structure.
-One due to Street and Walters, called a Yoneda structure, involves assigning to each object AA a “presheaf object” PAP A and a “Yoneda arrow” APAA\to P A; a profunctor ABA\to B is then identified with an arrow BPAB \to P A. The notion of proarrow equipment, due to Wood, instead postulates an additional bicategory of “proarrows” and specifies their relationship to the ordinary arrows.
+One due to Street and Walters, called a Yoneda structure, involves assigning to each object AA a “presheaf object” PAP A and a “Yoneda arrow” APAA\to P A; a profunctor ABA\to B is then identified with an arrow BPAB \to P A. The notion of a proarrow equipment, due to Wood, instead postulates an additional bicategory of “proarrows” and specifies their relationship to the ordinary arrows.
 One can then define fully faithful morphisms, pointwise Kan extensions, weighted limits, etc. relative to this structure, in a way which specializes to the correct notions in VCatV Cat.

 Definitions